-For example, OnePatch have released a multi-channel Ecommerce management software that users can pay monthly for which will satisfy the needs of many Ecommerce retailers by letting them manage their orders, inventory and help sync stock across multiple sales platforms.
-But what if you needed more?
+For example, OnePatch has released a multi-channel eCommerce management software that users can pay monthly for which will satisfy the needs of many eCommerce retailers by letting them manage their orders, inventory and help sync stock across multiple sales platforms.
+But what if you need more?
 What if you needed to connect to a marketplace they didn't?
-Herein lies the disadvantages of off the shelf software and you may need custom written software unique to your business.
+Herein lies the disadvantages of off-the-shelf software and you may need custom-written software unique to your business.

-One of the biggest advantages to using custom software is the custom features.
+One of the biggest advantages of using custom software is the custom features.
 If you're getting your software created by skilled developers then they will be able to implement any features you need to help ensure your software performs exactly how you need it to.
-With off the shelf software you're only going to have the features that are pre-built into the software, meaning there will be plenty of tools available to you that you might not need but also potentially lacking in features that you do require.
+With off-the-shelf software you're only going to have the features that are pre-built into the software, meaning there will be plenty of tools available to you that you might not need but also potentially lacking in features that you do require.

-On paper, the initial cost of off the shelf Software will be much smaller than the price tag that comes with getting custom written software.
-However, When it comes to off the shelf software, you usually won't actually be purchasing the software to own it but rather you'll be purchasing a licence to use it for a period of time; often monthly.
+On paper, the initial cost of off-the-shelf Software will be much smaller than the price tag that comes with getting custom-written software.
+However, When it comes to off-the-shelf software, you usually won't actually be purchasing the software to own it but rather you'll be purchasing a license to use it for a period of time; often monthly.
 This means you will be continuously paying to use the software for potentially years.
-With custom written software once your software is completed you won't need to continue to pay to use it and the only potential costs will be for support (something which off the shelf software's will also potentially charge for.)
+With custom written software once your software is completed you won't need to continue to pay to use it and the only potential costs will be for support (something which off-the-shelf software will also potentially charge for.)

-When you're licencing a software, any changes made will be by the owners and sometimes these changes won't benefit you.
+When you're licensing software, any changes made will be by the owners and sometimes these changes won't benefit you.
 Updates to software can often be a good thing, with developers using them to iron out any issues in their software or provide brand new features.
-However there are cases of updates removing features or making them less useful.
-Sometimes the companies who own software can even decide they would rather focus their efforts onto something else and "Retire" their software.
-If you're interested in seeing some examples of software updates going wrong then check out this article on some of the more high profile cases.
+However, there are cases of updates removing features or making them less useful.
+Sometimes the companies who own software can even decide they would rather focus their efforts on something else and "Retire" their software.
+If you're interested in seeing some examples of software updates going wrong then check out this article on some of the more high-profile cases.